 Typically, a business brokers commission is between 5-10% of the business sale price.
 This varies depending on the expected price of the business and the amount of work the broker predicts is involved in the sale.
-A broker will normally want to earn a minimum of $15,000 sales commission, though it can be $100,000+ if selling a multi million-dollar company.
+A broker will normally want to earn a minimum of $15,000 sales commission, though it can be $100,000+ if selling a multi-million-dollar company.

 Generally speaking, no. In order for your business to be seen and potential buyers to make contact, the broker has to promote your business.
-This involves some expenses, though it should be less expensive then real estate as there are no open homes, flyers, expensive photography etc. Every brokerage operates a bit differently, some expect an upfront marketing fee, others have some marketing included in their services for choosing them.
-Others, may already have an interested buyer and you may not need any marketing.
+This involves some expenses, though it should be less expensive than real estate as there are no open homes, flyers, expensive photography etc. Every brokerage operates a bit differently, some expect an upfront marketing fee, others have some marketing included in their services for choosing them.
+Others may already have an interested buyer and you may not need any marketing.
 You will need to speak to some reputable brokers to assess their packages.

 A business broker is there to assist you from start to finish with the business sale.
 The broker is normally involved in the following functions: